Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Cover access Removable, zippered covers Removable, zippered covers Removable, zippered covers Removable, zippered covers

-Cleaning feel (our use) Easy for quick refresh Easy for routine upkeep Best at “daily mess” life Good, but larger surface area
+Cleaning feel Easy quick refresh Easy routine upkeep Best for daily messes Good, larger surface area

-Delivery Made to order, White Glove from $175 Made to order, White Glove from $175 Made to order, White Glove from $175 Made to order, White Glove from $175
+Delivery Made to order; White Glove from $195 Made to order; White Glove from $195 Made to order; White Glove from $195 Made to order; White Glove from $195

 How We Tested It

-We ran each sofa through the same routine: upright laptop work, relaxed streaming, short naps, and a few hosting nights.
-We scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value, then split “Comfort” into seat comfort, back support, seat-depth fit, and how easy it was to shift positions.
+We used the same routine for each sofa: upright laptop work, relaxed streaming, short naps, and hosting nights with multiple people shifting seats.
+We scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+Comfort was split into seat comfort, back support, seat-depth fit, and ease of repositioning so the 5-point scores reflected how each sofa behaved in daily use.

 Medley Sofa: Our Testing Experience

-Below is how each model felt in real use, followed by a quick pros/cons table, key specs, and our score breakdown.
+Below is how each model felt in hands-on use, followed by a pros/cons table, key specs, and a score breakdown.

 Rio Sofa